sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ## Creating campaigns

-There are two types of Automation campaigns:
+There are two types of Campaigns:

 - Manual campaigns to which you can manually add changesets (pull requests) and track their progress.
 - Campaigns created from a set of patches.
 With the `src` CLI, you can create the campaign from an existing set of patches, and also _generate the patches_ for each repository.